 In terms of electronic publications the Inspectorates, Regulators and all other authorities responsible for Consumer Protection, are known to have published the information regarding the safety of the products, as well as regarding the services offered to customers.

-Department for Consumer Protection, except posting various information and brochures on the website, has also posted non-food products qualified as dangerous for customer use on the official Facebook page of the department, and through this page the department also communicates with customers if they eventually require any advice or want to express any concern / or submit a complaint.
+Department for Consumer Protection, in addition to posting various information and brochures on the website, has also posted non-food products qualified as dangerous for customer use on the official Facebook page of the department, and through this page the department also communicates with customers if they eventually require any advice or want to express any concern / or submit a complaint.

 V. INSTITUTIONAL FRAMEWORK OF THE CONSUMER PROTECTION POLICY IN THE REPUBLIC OF KOSOVO